reactive-commons/reactive-commons-java/docs/docs/reactive-commons/configuration_properties/1-rabbitmq.md

       listenReplies: null # Allows true or false values.
 If you're using the ReqReply pattern, set it to true.
 If you don't, set it to false.
       createTopology: true # if your organization have restrictions with automatic topology creation you can set it to false and create it manually or by your organization process.
       delayedCommands: false # Enable to send a delayed command to an external target
-      prefetchCount: 250 # is the maximum number of in flight messages you can reduce it to process less concurrent messages, this settings acts per instance of your service
+      prefetchCount: 250 # is the maximum number of in flight messages you can reduce it to process less concurrent messages, this setting acts per instance of your service
       useDiscardNotifierPerDomain: false # if true it uses a discard notifier for each domain,when false it uses a single discard notifier for all domains with default 'app' domain
       enabled: true # if you want to disable this domain you can set it to false
       mandatory: false # if you want to enable mandatory messages, you can set it to true, this will throw an exception if the message cannot be routed to any queue